-Instruction
+Instruction Page

-Number Title Source Page Number
+Number Title Source Number

-1 Trademark-Defined 9th Cir.
-8.5.1 1

-(15.U.S.C. § 1127)
+4 Copyright-Defined (17 U.S.C. § 106) 9th Cir.
+Model 17.2 7

-During the trial and before closing argument, the Court will meet with counsel to settle the instructions, and counsel will have an opportunity to make a further record concerning their objections.
+During the trial and before closing argument, the Court will meet with counsel to settle the instructions, and counsel will have an opportunity to make a further record concerning any objections.

-5. Joint Verdict Forms (jury trial only)
+5. Joint Verdict Form (jury trial only)

-The parties shall make every attempt to agree upon a verdict form before submitting proposals to the Court.
-Counsel shall file a proposed verdict form(s) no later than 2 weeks (14 days) before the FPTC.
-If the parties are unable to agree on a verdict form, the parties shall file one document titled "Competing Verdict Forms" which shall include: (i) the parties' respective proposed verdict form; (ii) a "redline" of any disputed language; and (iii) the factual or legal basis for each party's respective position if the entire form is being disputed.
+The parties must file a Joint Proposed Verdict Form no later than 2 weeks (14 days) before the FPTC.
+The parties must make every attempt to agree upon a verdict form.
+If the parties are unable to agree on a verdict form, the parties must file one document titled "Competing Proposed Verdict Forms" which must include: (i) the parties' respective proposed verdict form; (ii) a "redline" of any disputed language; and (iii) the factual or legal basis for each party's respective position.